proactivity-lab/motexml/README.md

 ## Library
-On a Linux system the encoder/decoder functions can be used by linking against the libmotexml library.
+On a Linux system the encoder/decoder functions can be used by linking against the libmlformat library.
 The library is also a dependance for the Python tools described in the Tools chapter.
 The library can be built with make in the lib directory.